-Xtampza has the same active ingredient as OxyContin OP, which is the largest selling abuse-deterrent, extended-release opioid in the United States by dollars, with \$2.5 billion in U.S. sales in 2014.
+Xtampza has the same active ingredient as OxyContin\ OP, which is the largest selling abuse-deterrent, extended-release opioid in the United States by dollars, with \$2.5 billion in U.S. sales in 2014.
 We conducted a comprehensive preclinical and clinical program for Xtampza consistent with FDA guidance on abuse-deterrence.
-These studies and clinical trials demonstrated that chewing, crushing and/or dissolving Xtampza, and then taking it orally or smoking, snorting, or injecting it did not meaningfully change its drug release profile or safety characteristics.
+These studies and clinical trials demonstrated that chewing, crushing and/or dissolving Xtampza, and then taking it orally or smoking, snorting or injecting it did not meaningfully change its drug release profile or safety characteristics.
 By contrast, clinical trials performed by us and others - including a head-to-head clinical trial comparing Xtampza with OxyContin OP - have shown that drug abusers can achieve rapid release and absorption of the active ingredient by manipulating OxyContin OP using common household tools and methods commonly available on the Internet.

-In addition, our preclinical studies and clinical trials have shown that the contents of the Xtampza capsule can be removed from the capsule and sprinkled on food, directly into the mouth or administered through feeding tubes, without compromising their drug release profile, safety or abuse-deterrent characteristics.
-By contrast, OxyContin OP, which is formulated in hard tablets, has a black box warning label stating that crushing, dissolving, or chewing can cause rapid release and absorption of a potentially fatal dose of the active ingredient.
-We believe that Xtampza, if approved, can address the pain management needs of the approximately 11 million patients in the United States who suffer from chronic pain and have difficulty swallowing.
+In addition, our preclinical studies and clinical trials have shown that the contents of the Xtampza capsule can be removed from the capsule and sprinkled on food or into a cup and then directly into the mouth or administered through feeding tubes, without compromising their drug release profile, safety or abuse-deterrent characteristics.
+By contrast, OxyContin OP, which is formulated in hard tablets, has a black box warning product label stating that crushing, dissolving, or chewing can cause rapid release and absorption of a potentially fatal dose of the active ingredient.
+We believe that Xtampza, if it ultimately receives final regulatory approval, can address the pain management needs of the approximately 11 million patients in the United States who suffer from chronic pain with difficulty swallowing.